Talking to Kids About Cancer

 Finding Outside Support

 Sometimes children need support outside of the family, and it is important for them to have someone with whom they can talk.
 Finding a support group in your area can be a great way of creating that space for communication outside of the family.
 We recommend finding a local CSC affiliate and asking about their support groups and resources for children with a family member living with cancer.
 We have affiliates worldwide, and many of these affiliates provide specific support groups for children and families impacted by cancer.
-If you cannot find an affiliate near you, please call our Cancer Support Helpline at 1-888-793-9355 or contact the Helpline via live chat for advice on finding support in your area.
+If you cannot find an affiliate near you, please call our Cancer Support Helpline at 888-793-9355 or contact the Helpline online via our live chat service for advice on finding support in your area.

 If you think your child would benefit from an environment with other children in the same situation as they are, there are camps dedicated specifically to children who have a family member with cancer.
 Camp Kesem is a network of summer camps and community groups for kids with a parent who is living with or was living with cancer.
 These camps are free and are run by college students who provide resources directed at emotionally supporting children with a parent touched by cancer.
 Children’s Treehouse is another great resource for children whose parents or grandparents have cancer.
 This foundation offers a special program called CLIMB that is designed to help children work through their family member’s diagnosis and normalize their feelings around cancer.
 The program provides tools for communication and gives children a safe place to communicate their feelings.